 How Do You Negotiate a Settlement in Mediation?

 The defendant’s insurance company suggests and both sides agree to participate in a voluntary mediation to determine whether the matter can be settled outside of court before more formal and costly litigation ensues.
-Prior to the mediation, the mediator reaches out to the plaintiff’s attorney and solicits a settlement offer, sometimes referred to as a demand, to begin the negotiation process.
+Before the mediation, the mediator reaches out to the plaintiff’s attorney and solicits a settlement offer, sometimes referred to as a demand, to begin the mediation process.

 The Mediation Joint Session